livegnik/2way-poc-design/00-scope/01-scope-and-goals.md

-# 00. Scope and goals
+# 01. Scope and goals

 ## 1. Purpose and scope of this document

-This document defines the scope, goals, and boundaries of the 2WAY system proof of concept (PoC) design repository.
-It specifies what the repository is intended to describe, what guarantees it aims to establish at the design level, and what is explicitly out of scope.
-It does not define implementation details, deployment practices, or operational policy unless those are required to preserve correctness or security.
+This document defines the scope and goals of the 2WAY system design repository.
+It specifies what the system is intended to do, what properties it must guarantee, and which behaviors are explicitly allowed or forbidden at the design level.

-This document applies to the entire repository.
-All other documents are interpreted as refinements within the scope and constraints defined here.
+This document is normative.
+All other design documents in this repository must conform to the constraints, invariants, and boundaries defined here.

+This document defines scope and intent only.
+It does not define wire formats, schemas, APIs, or concrete implementations except where required to constrain correctness or security.

 ## 2. System scope

-The 2WAY system is a local first, graph based system for identity, data ownership, access control, peer to peer synchronization, and incentive mediated interaction.
-The scope of this repository is limited to the design required to build and evaluate a proof of concept implementation of that system.
+2WAY is a local first, graph based system for identity anchored data ownership, access control, incentive mediated interaction, and peer to peer synchronization over untrusted networks.

+This repository defines the complete design required to build and evaluate a single 2WAY proof of concept node and its interactions with peers.

 Within scope:

-- A formal protocol level model for identity, authorship, ownership, and mutation.
-- A graph based data model with explicit typing, ownership, and ordering.
+- A graph based object model with explicit identity, ownership, and ordering.
+- Cryptographically anchored identity and authorship.
-- A validation and enforcement pipeline that ensures structural correctness, authorization, and integrity.
+- A deterministic validation and enforcement pipeline for all state mutations.
-- A decentralized synchronization model with explicit trust boundaries and replay protection.
-- A modular backend architecture composed of strictly defined managers and services.
+- A modular backend composed of Managers and Services with strict trust boundaries.
-- A local API surface for frontend applications and backend extensions.
+- A local API surface for frontend applications.
-- Security properties derived from cryptographic identity, immutability, and constrained authority.
+- A peer to peer synchronization model with explicit scoping, sequencing, and rejection rules.
+- App defined domains with isolated semantics enforced by schema and access control.
-- Economic and incentive mechanisms encoded as first class graph structures and app level logic.
+- Economic and incentive mechanisms expressed as graph structures and enforced locally.

 Out of scope:

-- Production scalability guarantees beyond what is implied by the PoC design.
-- Centralized economic coordination, global settlement, or external token infrastructure.
+- Centralized coordination, global consensus, or shared ledgers.
+- Externally enforced monetary policy or global settlement.
-- User interface design, UX decisions, or frontend implementation details.
+- User interface or experience design beyond API boundary requirements.
-- Centralized infrastructure assumptions or mandatory service dependencies.
-- Non local data custody or externally enforced state.
+- Operational deployment strategies beyond a single node.
+- Any behavior that requires implicit trust in peers, transports, or infrastructure.

 ## 3. Design goals

-The design goals stated here are normative constraints on all components described in this repository.

-#### 3.1 Correctness and integrity

-The system must ensure that:

-- All persisted state changes are attributable to a cryptographic identity.
-- Unauthorized mutations are structurally impossible, not merely discouraged.
-- Historical state cannot be rewritten or silently corrupted.
-- Invalid or malformed operations are rejected before persistence.

-#### 3.2 Local authority and autonomy

-Each node must be able to:

-- Operate independently without reliance on a central coordinator.
-- Enforce its own validation, authorization, and visibility rules.
-- Select which peers, domains, and identities it interacts with.
-- Maintain a consistent local state while offline.

-#### 3.3 Explicit trust boundaries

-Trust relationships must be explicit and inspectable:

-- Identities are bound to keys represented in the graph.
-- Permissions are derived from schema rules and ACLs, not implicit roles.
-- Sync behavior is constrained by declared domains and sequence ordering.
-- No component may infer trust from transport context or network position.

-#### 3.4 Minimal trusted surface

-The design must minimize the amount of logic that is implicitly trusted:

-- All writes flow through a single validation pipeline.
-- Managers form a closed backend kernel with no external mutation access.
-- Apps and services operate with explicitly scoped authority.
-- Transport security is not relied upon for correctness or integrity.

-#### 3.5 Incentive alignment and local enforcement

-The system must support incentive structures that:

-- Are encoded as graph objects with explicit ownership and authorship.
-- Are enforced locally by schema rules and ACL evaluation.
-- Do not require global consensus to be meaningful.
-- Remain interpretable and enforceable even under partial network participation.

-## 4. Responsibilities

-At the repository level, this design is responsible for defining:

-- The abstract protocol and data model used by all compliant implementations.
-- The invariants that must hold for graph state, identity, ownership, and incentives.
-- The interfaces and trust boundaries between major system components.
-- The conditions under which operations are accepted, rejected, or ignored.

-The design is not responsible for:

-- Market pricing, valuation, or external economic policy.
-- Guaranteeing liquidity or participation.
-- Resolving disputes outside the defined graph semantics.
+The goals in this section are mandatory constraints on the design.

+### 3.1 Correctness

+- All persistent state mutations are validated before storage.
+- Unauthorized mutations are structurally impossible.
+- Historical state cannot be silently rewritten.
+- Invalid input is rejected deterministically.

+### 3.2 Security

+- Every operation is attributable to exactly one cryptographic identity.
+- Identity verification is explicit and never inferred from context.
+- Authorization is enforced before persistence.
+- Sync inputs are validated for integrity, ordering, and authorization.
+- Key compromise is recoverable without rewriting history.

+### 3.3 Local authority and autonomy

+- Each node enforces its own validation and authorization rules.
+- Nodes do not depend on external services to remain correct.
+- Nodes can operate offline without losing consistency.
+- Peer participation is optional and explicitly scoped.

+### 3.4 Isolation and containment

+- App domains are isolated by schema and access control rules.
+- App specific logic cannot mutate foreign domains without explicit authorization.
+- Backend core logic is isolated from app logic.
+- Frontend code cannot directly access backend Managers.

+### 3.5 Incentive enforcement

+- Incentive mechanisms are represented as graph objects.
+- Incentive enforcement occurs locally through schema and access control.
+- Incentives do not bypass ownership, validation, or authorization rules.
+- Incentives do not require global agreement to be meaningful.

+## 4. Responsibilities of this specification

+This specification is responsible for defining:

+- The boundaries of the 2WAY system.
+- Global invariants that apply to all components.
+- Required guarantees for correctness and security.
+- Allowed and forbidden behaviors at the system level.
+- Expected behavior on failure or invalid input.

+This specification is not responsible for defining:

+- Detailed protocol encoding.
+- Concrete database schemas.
+- Application specific semantics.
+- Deployment or operational policy.

 ## 5. Invariants and guarantees

-The following invariants apply globally and must not be violated by any component:
+The following invariants apply globally:

-- Every operation has exactly one author identity.
-- Every identity is anchored to at least one verifiable public key.
-- Ownership of graph Parents is immutable.
+- All backend code consists of Managers and Services.
+- Frontend applications run outside the backend.
+- Apps may include backend extension Services, but never bypass Managers.
+- All graph writes occur through Graph Manager.
+- All authorization decisions occur through ACL Manager.
-- All persistent mutations are totally ordered by a local sequence.
+- All schemas are sourced from the graph and validated by Schema Manager.
-- Authorization is evaluated before any persistent write.
-- No component may bypass Graph Manager to write state.
+- All synchronization state transitions occur through State Manager.
+- All network traffic is mediated by Network Manager.
+- All event emission is mediated by Event Manager.

 The system guarantees that:

-- Unauthorized operations do not reach persistent storage.
+- Unauthorized operations cannot reach persistent storage.
-- Authorship and provenance are verifiable from stored state alone.
+- Persisted objects have verifiable authorship.
-- Incentive structures cannot bypass authorization or ownership rules.
+- Sync cannot introduce out of order or replayed state.
-- Partial compromise does not imply total system compromise.
+- Partial compromise does not imply total compromise.
-- State evolution is auditable, reproducible, and can be rolled back.
+- State evolution is auditable from local data alone.

 ## 6. Allowed behaviors

-The following behaviors are explicitly allowed within this scope:
+The following behaviors are explicitly allowed:

-- Multiple independent implementations adhering to the same protocol.
+- Multiple independent nodes operating without coordination.
-- Application specific schemas that define domain local semantics.
-- Selective synchronization based on explicit trust and visibility rules.
+- Selective synchronization with peers based on explicit rules.
-- Delegation of limited authority via graph encoded relationships.
+- Multiple apps with isolated schemas and semantics.
-- App defined incentive models operating within schema and ACL constraints.
+- App defined economic and incentive models within enforced boundaries.
+- Delegation of limited authority encoded in graph structure.

 ## 7. Forbidden behaviors

 The following behaviors are explicitly forbidden:

+- Direct database access outside Graph Manager.
+- Authorization outside ACL Manager.
-- Implicit trust based on network origin or transport layer identity.
+- Implicit trust based on network or transport metadata.
-- Direct database access by apps or frontend components.
-- Mutation of objects without passing full validation and ACL checks.
-- Cross app interpretation or mutation of foreign domain objects.
+- Cross domain mutation without explicit authorization.
-- Incentive mechanisms that require rewriting or bypassing ownership rules.
-- Silent rewriting or deletion of historical state.
+- Silent mutation or deletion of historical state.
+- Bypassing validation for performance or convenience.

-## 8. Interactions with other components
+## 8. Trust boundaries and interactions

-This document defines no direct interfaces.
-It constrains other components as follows:
+This document defines trust boundaries without defining interfaces.

-- Protocol documents must conform to the invariants defined here.
-- Architecture documents must respect the stated trust boundaries.
-- Security documents must not weaken or bypass the guarantees listed.
-- Incentive mechanisms must be expressible using the core graph model.
-- PoC specific documents may narrow scope but may not expand authority.

-All interactions between components are assumed to be adversarial by default and must be validated explicitly.
+Untrusted inputs:

+- All network input.
+- All frontend input prior to authentication.
+- All app provided input.

+Trusted outputs only after validation:

+- Persisted graph objects.
+- Events emitted as a result of accepted operations.

+Trust boundaries:

+- Frontend to backend is mediated by authentication and operation context resolution.
+- Network to persistence is mediated by network handling, sync logic, and graph validation.
+- App logic to core state is mediated exclusively by Managers.

 ## 9. Failure and rejection behavior

-At the scope level, the system must behave as follows on failure:

-- Invalid input results in explicit rejection.
+On failure or invalid input:

+- Operations are rejected explicitly.
-- Unauthorized operations are rejected without side effects.
+- Rejected operations produce no persistent side effects.
-- Malformed data does not propagate beyond validation boundaries.
+- Rejected sync inputs do not advance synchronization state.
+- Components fail closed at trust boundaries.
-- Partial failures do not result in undefined or ambiguous state.
+- Partial failures do not create ambiguous or intermediate state.

-Silent failure, implicit acceptance, or best effort mutation are not permitted within this design.
+Silent acceptance, partial mutation, or best effort processing are not permitted.

 ## 10. Non goals

-The following are explicitly not goals of this design:
+The following are explicitly not goals:

-- Universal global consensus.
+- Universal consensus.
-- Globally enforced monetary policy.
+- Global identity uniqueness.
-- Anonymous computation without identity.
+- Anonymous mutation without identity.
-- Automatic trust or reputation inference outside schema rules.
+- Automatic trust inference.
-- Enforcement of social or legal policy outside the graph.
+- Enforcement of policy outside graph encoded rules.

-Any extension that introduces these properties must be treated as a separate design effort and is not covered by this repository.